Annual Meeting of Members and Board of Directors Meeting

 “We are a unified, influential and adaptive association driven by technology to deliver customized service and value to the evolving accounting profession.”

+The core components of the Strategic Plan are three pillars, a mission statement, a vision statement and four guiding principles.
 To turn the plan into measurable action, the Strategic Planning Committee has developed a set of three goals – focused on governance, technology and growth – and nine objectives.
 Groups at work on details include a 501(c)(3) Task Force, chaired by Gary McIntosh, CPA-Austin, and a Membership Task Force with Tim Pike, CPA-Dallas, CGMA, as its chair.

 Priorities for the Year